talios/clojure-maven-plugin/README.markdown

       <plugin>
         <groupId>com.theoryinpractise</groupId>
         <artifactId>clojure-maven-plugin</artifactId>
-        <version>1.0</version>
+        <version>1.1</version>
       </plugin>
     </plugins>

-Without any configuration, the clojure-maven-plugin will compile *ANY* namespaces in ./src/main/clojure/*.clj and ./src/test/clojure/*.clj.
+Without any additional configuration, the clojure-maven-plugin will compile any namespaces in ./src/main/clojure/*.clj and ./src/test/clojure/*.clj.

 To change, or add additional source directories you can add the following configuration: